Is My Landlord Responsible For Damage to My Property?

 You get a discount if your apartment, condo, townhouse, and more are behind secured gates.

-What Doesn’t Renters Insurance Cover?
+WhDoesn'tn’t Renters Insurance Cover?

-Most renters policies do not cover the following things:
+Most renter's policies do not cover the following things:

 1. Backup of sewage.

-2. Earthquakes, floods, and other “acts of God.”
+2. Earthquakes, floods, and other "r "acts of G" d."

-3. Losses caused by the tenant’s negligence or intentional acts.
+3. Losses caused by the tenant's negligence or intentional act, including earthquakes and floods, are never covered in a primary or standard renters policy.

 If you need coverage for these natural disasters, you can, in most cases, purchase them as an add-on through your policy.